pursuit-curriculum/unit-front-end-web-development/css-box-model/README.md

 As you can see, the content is in the center, surrounded by padding, then the border, then the margin.
 The position, although shown in the image above, does not wrap around an HTML element in the same way the others do but instead determines its place in the "flow" of the page.
 The `position` property is discussed in more detail below.

-The order of these components always stays the same.
+The order of these properties always stays the same (content in the middle, margin is the outermost).

+### Developer Tools

+You can inspect any HTML element on a page by opening developer tools.
+If you are using Chrome, you can use the keyboard shortcut <kbd>command</kbd>
+<kbd>option</kbd> <kbd>i</kbd>.

+This will allow you to choose any element on the page and see its properties and box model.

 ### Content

-Content generally refers to text and other HTML elements.
-Typically, content will adjust to the maximum width allowed by its container (parent HTML element) or viewport.
+Content generally refers to text and other HTML elements within the element you are inspecting.
+Typically, content will adjust to the maximum width allowed by its container (parent HTML element) or viewport (width/height of the browser).
 Once it has reached maximum width, content will expand in terms of height.

 For example, take a look at the following empty `div`.
 A `div` has a default `display` of `block`, which means it can be the only element going across and it takes up the entire width of the parent element.
 It has a height of `0`, because it currently has no content.